RickCogley/hook-runner/README.md

 * **Error Handling:** The application logs errors related to cron parsing and webhook pings to your Deno Deploy logs.
 Monitor these for any issues.
 * **Security:** Basic Auth provides a simple layer of security.
 For highly sensitive applications, consider more robust authentication mechanisms.

----

-Feel free to customize this README further with more specific details, screenshots, or any other information relevant to your project!